keystonejs/prisma-day-2021-workshop/README.md

 Categorical morphisms are weaker, polymorphic aliases to these concrete names, and are `only to be used in generic code`.
 If writing specific code, it is recommended to use the specific name.

-There nothing worse than grepping through 60 pages of `process` matches, all processing something completely different, (a C++ example, but we have all been there, try searching for `: any` in the top of a node project ... ).
+There nothing worse than greping through 60 pages of `process` matches, all processing something completely different, (a C++ example, but we have all been there, try searching for `: any` in the top of a node project ... ).

 `then`, and `catch`, are heavily overused in all languages.
 IMHO, new apis need to avoid these keywords, but also supply categorical aliases, such as `bind`, `fmap`, `then`,`finally` if generic programming is required.